particle-iot/docs/src/content/reference/device-os/firmware.md

 - GPIO are kept on; OUTPUT pins retain their HIGH or LOW voltage level during sleep.

+- On Gen 3 devices the RTC does not run in HIBERNATE sleep and clock time and date will not be valid until the next cloud connection.

 - Gen 3 devices (Argon, Boron, B-Series SoM, E404X, Tracker SoM, Tracker One), can wake on analog voltage comparison.
 {{note op="end"}}